David Buss: Sex differences

-Buss posits that men and women have faced different adaptive challenges throughout human history, which shape behavioral difference in males and females today.
-Women have faced the challenges of surviving through pregnancy and lactation and then rearing children.
-Men, by contrast, have faced the challenges of paternity uncertainty, with its related risk of misallocating parental resources, and of maximizing the offspring onto which they pass their genes.
+Buss posits that males and females have faced different adaptive challenges throughout human history, which shape behavioral difference in males and females today.
+Females have faced the challenges of surviving through pregnancy and lactation and then rearing children.
+Males, by contrast, have faced the challenges of paternity uncertainty, with its related risk of misallocating parental resources, and of maximizing the offspring onto which they pass their genes.
 Because insemination can occur by any mating choice of the female, males cannot be certain that the child in which they are investing is genetically their offspring.

 To solve the female adaptation dilemma, females select mates who are loyal and are willing and able to invest in her and her offspring by providing resources and protection.
-Historically, women who were less selective of mates suffered lower reproductive success and survival.
+Historically, females who were less selective of mates suffered lower reproductive success and survival.
 Males solve the adaptation challenge of paternity uncertainty and resources misallocation by selecting sexually faithful mates.
-To maximize their offspring, men have adopted a short-term mating strategy of attracting and impregnating many fertile mates rather than one long-term mate.
+To maximize their offspring, males have adopted a short-term mating strategy of attracting and impregnating many fertile mates rather than one long-term mate.

 David Buss supported this evolutionary reasoning with research focused on sex differences in mating strategies.
 In a large cross-cultural study that included 10,047 individuals across 37 cultures, Buss sought first to determine the different characteristics each sex looks for in a mate.
 From these findings, Buss was able to hypothesize the evolutionary causes for these preference differences.
-Buss found that men place very high importance on youth.
-Because youthful appearances signal fertility and men seek to maximize their number of mates capable of passing on their genes, men place high value on fertility cues.
-Buss also found that women desire older mates.
-He later hypothesized that this is because older males tend to have a greater chance of higher social status; this social status could lead to more resources for a woman and her offspring, and could therefore increase a woman's likelihood of sexual success and reproduction.
+Buss found that males place very high importance on youth.
+Because youthful appearances signal fertility and males seek to maximize their number of mates capable of passing on their genes, males place high value on fertility cues.
+Buss also found that females desire older mates.
+He later hypothesized that this is because older males tend to have a greater chance of higher social status; this social status could lead to more resources for a female and her offspring, and could therefore increase a female's likelihood of sexual success and reproduction.

 Another area in which the two sexes seem to differ greatly is in their reactions to sexual and emotional infidelity.
-Buss found that women were more jealous of emotional infidelity while men were more jealous of sexual infidelity.
-This has been supported as universal norm by Buss' cross-cultural study.
-Buss hypothesized that women find emotional infidelity more threatening because it could lead to the woman losing the resources she had gained from that mate and having to raise children on her own.
-He then hypothesized that men found sexual infidelity more threatening because they could risk spending resources on a child that may not be their own.
+Buss found that females were more jealous of emotional infidelity while males were more jealous of sexual infidelity.
+This has been supported as universal norm by Buss's cross-cultural study.
+Buss hypothesized that females find emotional infidelity more threatening because it could lead to the female losing the resources she had gained from that mate and having to raise children on her own.
+He then hypothesized that males found sexual infidelity more threatening because they could risk spending resources on a child that may not be their own.